SkylineCommunications/dataminer-docs-connectors/connector/doc/TDF_BIP_Collector.md

 # TDF BIP Collector

-This connector is used to collect from the **BIP (Production Incident Database)** system, responsible for interfacing all the Collector subsystems, the storage subsystem and all potential customers using the collected and correlated data.
+This connector is used to collect data from the **BIP (Production Incident Database)** system, responsible for interfacing all the collector subsystems, the storage subsystem, and all potential customers using the collected and correlated data.

 ## About